 Further down the corridor, there are numerous meeting rooms (although I cannot stress this enough, this hotel does not feel like a business hotel in any way), and there is a generous spa area with a cathedral-like sitting area leading onto treatment rooms.

 Rooms have a classic but stylish design and are a good size for central London.
 The smart decor is complemented by the black and white immaculate bathrooms with black marble work surfaces.

 I did not try the food and drink on my visit, but the atmosphere in the bar and restaurant was warm and buzzing, and online reviews suggest that the food is as tasty as the decor is elegant.

-It is rare for a hotel in central London to be rated excellent so consistently on TripAdvisor.
-I have stayed in a number of Sofitel hotels around the world including the Sofitel at London Heathrow, but the Sofitel London St James is head and shoulders above the rest in terms of luxury.
+I have stayed in a number of Sofitel hotels around the world, including the Sofitel at London Heathrow, but the Sofitel London St James is head and shoulders above the rest in terms of luxury.
 This is a very special hotel in the heart of London.
-Book here and you will be delighted with your choice!
+Book here, and you will be delighted with your choice!

 Copyright 2014 - 2022 Luxury Travel Diary Limited.